LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-In the previous post, we used that
+In the previous post, we used that:

 -   If $D =\mathbb{R}^d$ we can take as our test functions
 $\varphi \in  \mathcal{S}(\mathbb{R}^d)$ and use that $\varphi$